INDUSTRY AND UNIVERSITY LEADERS JOIN FORCES TO LAUNCH MAJOR TALENT CAMPAIGN

 The report explains why businesses are crying out for high-quality engineers, technicians and manufacturing business leaders and how the Target 2030 challenge of increasing the number of women studying physical and formal sciences at school and university will help attract and retain them in the MTEC labour force.

 We have produced a Dashboard (below) that outlines our goals across education and the workforce.
 The purpose of the dashboard is to set out serious targets over a credible timeline which we will monitor every year from 2012 to 2030.
-You can download the Talent 2030 2014 Dashboard Report here.
+You can download the Talent 2030 2017 Dashboard Report here.
+Click here to read about how Physics GCSE has hit gender parity this year.

 Who is involved?

-Sarah Cowan is Project Officer of Talent at NCUB and runs all the engineering programmes.
+Sarah Cowan is Programmes Manager at the National Centre for Universities and Business and runs all the engineering programmes.
 Sarah is passionate about talent development for women, including increasing the numbers of women in engineering and technology as well as preparing them for leadership positions across all sectors.
 To get in touch with Sarah click here.

 The History of Talent 2030

 Leading figures in Industry and Higher Education launched Talent 2030 to encourage more talented young people to pursue careers in manufacturing and engineering.
-The campaign was originally led by NCUB’s Director of External Affairs, Aaron Porter (former President, NUS) in 2012.
+The campaign was originally led by the National Centre’s Director of External Affairs, Aaron Porter (former President, NUS) in 2012.

-To mark the start of the campaign the National Centre for Universities and Business (NCUB) published the ground-breaking Great Expectations report which finds that building a strong manufacturing and engineering base is vital to the UK’s economic recovery.
+To mark the start of the campaign the National Centre published the ground-breaking Great Expectations report which finds that building a strong manufacturing and engineering base is vital to the UK’s economic recovery.
 The report warns that the country is failing to harness the whole of its talent base and is at risk of losing its competitive edge.

 The taskforce behind the report, led by Richard Greenhalgh (former Chairman of Unilever UK) and Nigel Thrift (Vice Chancellor, University of Warwick), commissioned an exclusive survey of undergraduate girls in the penultimate year of their courses who all achieved A grades in GCSE maths, physics and chemistry.
 It reveals that: